Aluminium-ion battery: Electrolyte

-Since 2020, the most commonly used electrolyte for rechargeable Al batteries are acidic room temperature non-aqueous ionic liquids (IL) made of aluminium chloride (AlCl_{3}) and 1-ethyl-3-methylimidazolium chloride ([EmIm]Cl).
+Since 2020, the most commonly used electrolyte for rechargeable Al batteries have been acidic room temperature non-aqueous ionic liquids (IL) made of aluminium chloride (AlCl_{3}) and 1-ethyl-3-methylimidazolium chloride (C_{6}H_{11}ClN_{2}).
 This addressed the initial issue that prevented Al batteries from becoming rechargeable: Al readily reacts to form a passivating oxide coating that is chemically inert and an extremely high potential is necessary to push ions through this layer.
 This high potential would degrade the electrolyte during recharging.
 The use of the ionic liquid as an electrolyte prevents passivation and allowed Al batteries to become rechargeable.
 As mentioned earlier, the active species in the IL electrolyte are AlCl_{4}^{−} and Al_{2}Cl_{7}^{−}.

 This electrolyte also faces multiple challenges.
-In the forefront of those challenges is their sensitivity to moisture.
-The electrolyte and water exothermically react to form gasses such as H_{2}, Cl_{2} and HCl which causes cell expansion/distortion and reduction in performance (lower Coulombic efficiency, irreversible decay of capacity).
+In the forefront of those challenges is its sensitivity to moisture.
+The electrolyte and water exothermically react to form gasses such as H_{2}, Cl_{2}, and HCl, which cause cell expansion/distortion and reduction in performance (lower Coulombic efficiency, irreversible decay of capacity).
 The end result is an unstable cell, safety issues due to leakage and corrosion, and more complex and costly manufacturing requirements.
 Liquid electrolytes have also faced issues such as poor electrode-electrolyte interface.
 All these issues have limited practical application of the cell.

 Some have addressed these issues by replacing the liquid IL with a gel IL electrolyte.
 The gel IL makes use of a polymer framework that helps mitigate the effects of moisture by inhibiting the IL from reacting with water.
-This solution has faced its own problems such as the relatively poor mechanical strength of the polymer and while it does reduce moisture sensitivity, the problem persists.
+This solution has faced its own problems, e.g. the relatively poor mechanical strength of the polymer, and while it does reduce moisture sensitivity, the problem persists.
 Another solution that has been of interest is the use of quasi-solid-state or solid-state electrolytes.
-An example of a quasi-solid-state electrolyte is the use of Zirconium-based metal organic framework (MOF) impregnated with the IL like in the work of Huang et al. The MOF provides protection to the IL by reducing contact with moisture.
+An example of a quasi-solid-state electrolyte is the use of a zirconium-based metal organic framework (MOF) impregnated with the IL like in the work of Huang et al. The MOF provides protection to the IL by reducing contact with moisture.
 Aside from improving moisture stability, the added advantage of this solution is its increased safety and flexible architecture.

 In general, the electrolyte for rechargeable Al batteries needs to satisfy the following requirements: